codinglabsau/laravel-feature-flags/README.md

     'state' => Codinglabs\FeatureFlags\Enums\FeatureState::on()
 ]);
 ```

+Its recommended that you seed the features to your database before a new deployment or as soon as possible after a deployment.

-There are three states a feature can be in:
+A feature can be in one of three states:
 ```php
 use Codinglabs\FeatureFlags\Enums\FeatureState;